sandfm118/sandfm118/README.md

             return skills;
         }

           function fun() public view returns (string memory) {
         uint256 randomNumber = uint256(keccak256(abi.encodePacked(blockhash(block.number - 1), msg.sender)));

          if (randomNumber % 2 == 0) {
-             return "Why are smart contracts afraid of Halloween?
-Because of the boo-lean logic errors! ";
+             return "Why do developers always carry a dictionary?
+Because they need to decode the error messages!";
         } else {
-             return "What does a blockchain researcher do when theyre stuck on a problem?
-They hash it out! ";
+             return "Why did the blockchain break up with the database?
+It couldn't handle the blocks in the relationship!";
        }
      }

     }

   ```